 This is often a polyester or nylon blend.
 It’s well known for being soft and naturally wicking for sweat.
 It’s a great durable alternative to cotton.

-Underwear is the layer of clothing that will come into contact with you skin.
+Underwear is the layer of clothing that will come into contact with your skin.
 It needs to be comfortable, fit right and be practical.
-After birth you’ll be failing more tender than usual, you may even have an incision and you’ll have to deal with post birth bleeding.
+After birth you’ll be failing more tender than usual, you may even have an incision, and you’ll have to deal with post-birth bleeding.

 The fit of your underwear will depend on the size and style you have chosen.
 Ultimately you want the underwear to stay in the places you would like it to.
-That means no riding up or rolling down.
+That means no riding up or rolling down, a common problem with plus-size underwear.
 A tighter fit can provide support but may also dig in and be uncomfortable.
 A loose fit can offer comfort but may not be very discreet under clothes.

 This is important as you’ll need to keep your underwear free from blood or bacteria.
 You’ll want your underwear to withstand frequent washing and prevent staining.
 Underwear which is machine washable, stain resistant and odor proof score highly.